nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Welcome to *_MyInsuRec_ User Guide*!

-Our team would like to thank you for choosing to use _MyInsuRec_! <br>
+Thank you for choosing to use _MyInsuRec_! <br>

 In order to smoothen the learning curve for you, this guide would allow you to effectively learn how to use _MyInsuRec_.

 Before we go on further, look out for these symbols in the User Guide as they provide some important message you might want to know!